maticnetwork/whitepaper/README.md

 ### Identity {#identity}

 Users need a utilitarian yet user-friendly interface where MetaMask or web3 enabled browsers are not required.
-They don’t need to think or understand how Ethereum works under the hood.<br/>
+They don’t need to think or understand how Ethereum works under the hood.

 Decentralized apps need a way to sign transactions, but that must happen without submitting private keys on each DApp on web browsers or mobile apps.
 We believe user must have control over their private keys without worrying about the security.
-Matic will solve that with an Open-Identity system and will deliver a seamless experience to our users.<br/>
+Matic will solve that with an Open-Identity system and will deliver a seamless experience to our users.

 This system will also provide a way to auto-approve certain kind of transactions depending upon criteria users choose.
-This will drive Matic’s recurring payments.<br/>
+This will drive Matic’s recurring payments.

 ### Securing Personal Data {#spd}